Bartleby, the Scrivener by Herman Melville (Heathen Short)

 You might dig these, too!

-The Sandman by E.T.A.
-Hoffmann (Heathen Short)
+The Open Boat by Stephen Crane (Heathen Short)

 An Occurrence at Owl Creek Bridge by Ambrose Bierce (Heathen Short)